dpaleka/consistency-forecasting/scripts/README.md

 QUESTIONS_CLEANED_MODIFIED.jsonl: intermediate jsonl file from reshape_metaculus.py
 questions_cleaned_formatted.jsonl:  A copy is also is located in data/questions_cleaned_formatted.jsonl, which is the final correctly formatted for instantiation file.

+## Extra Questions
+master_questions_list:  Has preliminary scraped questions from predictit, metaculus, and manifold master_question_raw.json:  the whole list master_questions_.json:  after I manually spot-checked and added ones that make sense

 ## Things most likely safe to ignore
-master_questions_list:  Has preliminary scraped questions from predictit, metaculus, and manifold

 testing_prob_not_useful:  scripts used to get selenium working
 not_useful:  code not being used